 You have identified your dream job.
 Now all you have to do is get it.
 Fortunately, your resume looks promising and your interview is scheduled.
 You know you have the right mix of skills and experience, and will be a great fit for the company.
 How can you convince the hiring manager and company leaders that you are the right person for the job?
 How can you use the interview process to set yourself apart from all the other talented people vying for the position?
 Surprisingly, it isn’t just how you answer the questions posed to you during the interview, but often your fate may be measured by the questions you ask.

-The interview process is the gateway into any new company.
+The interview process is the gateway to any new company.
 It provides an opportunity for hiring managers to meet candidates face-to-face and delve into their qualifications, vision and challenges.
 It is also the time for candidates to learn more about the position and organization, and hopefully, make a positive impression.
 There comes a time during every interview when the interviewer asks, “Do you have any questions for me?”
 This can be one of the most critical points of the process.
 How you respond to this query can mean the difference between getting hired, moving on or getting shut out.

 Asking the right questions is important because it can help you make a better decision about the job.
 It might look good on paper, but is it the best role for you?
 In order to determine these answers, you should create a matrix about yourself.
 Start by looking at your past positions.
 What worked?
 What didn’t?
 Why?
 What were the responsibilities that excited you?
 What did you dread?
 How did you work most successfully — in a team or autonomously?
 What gave you the greatest sense of accomplishment?
 What did you like about the work environment?
 How did you fit into the culture?
 By answering these questions, you can uncover those qualities that are truly important to you.
 Once you know this information, you can build better questions to ask during the interview.

 By asking thoughtful, insightful questions, you can also make a better impression.
 Before your interview, find out as much as possible about the organization.
 Use search engines like Google, the company’s website, and online data services, such as Hoover’s and ZoomInfo to gather information.
 Don’t just focus on basic statistics.
 Dig deeper.
-Through these online services you can discover more about the company’s history, financials (if it is a publicly-held company), product lines, competition, customers, leaders and challenges.
+Through these online services, you can discover more about the company’s history, financials (if it is a publicly-held company), product lines, competition, customers, leaders and challenges.
 Also, research the company in business and trade media and tap into your own network for more personal information.
 Review your LinkedIn contacts to see if you are connected to an employee at the company.
 If not, see if one of your connections can introduce you to someone.
 By speaking to an “insider,” you can get a better idea of workplace politics, work teams and culture.

 Once you have your questions, come up with a strategy for asking them.
 It is acceptable to write them down.
 If you get sidetracked during the interview, it can help you stay focused.